top of page

 Strategy 1 opens a position if the closing price is above the maximum High of the last 20 days, and closes the position if the Close is below the lowest Low of the last 10 days.

-Examples of transactions look like this:
+Illustration 3: Examples of transactions

 The strategy only started to work in a way that we could consider acceptable after 2008, but when compared to the benchmark, the strategy performs very poorly.